aashrithapasunuru/aashrithapasunuru/Notes/Linux.md

 - To kill a command we use **kill** .
 Eg : kill PID number.
 To exit top command , just press **q**.
 - **systemctl** -- this command allows us to interact with the systemd. syntx : **systemctl [option] [service]**.
 EG : systemctl start apache2.
 - CRON: schedule a certain action or task to take place.
 Crontab is one of the processes that is started during boot, which is responsible for facilitating and managing cron jobs. https://crontab.guru/ AND https://crontab-generator.org/  - Resources to generate cron  commands.
 - **apt** command is used to install software.
 When adding software, the integrity of what we download is guaranteed by the use of what is called GPG (Gnu Privacy Guard) keys.
+- **pwd**(print working directory) - means "show me the folder I'm currently in".
+-